Ochlology

 faster and at lower pressure than a

 broader one.
-In other words, any current must, by virtue of its
+In other words, any fluid current must, by virtue of its

 relative velocity, draw surrounding